The purpose of the Rockville Centre Soccer Club:

 The Intramural Division is a grade-based program starting with children entering kindergarten and continuing through to children entering 8th grade.
 Each year, the program runs over two seasons following the school year calendar.
 The first season runs from September into early November and the second season runs from late March or early April into June.
 Children remain on the same team for the entire year and the registration fee enrolls the child for the entire year.
 Boys and girls are separated at all grade levels of the Intramural Division.

 Registration is conducted on-line in the spring for the following year.
 The intramural year follows the school year with a fall season and a spring season.
-The registration fee covers participation in the fall season, participation in the spring season and a uniform consisting of a shirt, shorts, and socks.
+The registration fee covers participation in the fall season and participation in the spring season.
+Purchase of a uniform, consisting of a shirt, shorts, and socks, is an additional charge.
+Players are encourage to wear the same uniform for more than one year and only purchase a new uniform as necessary.
 Once the open registration period ends in July, registration is still accepted but a late fee is charged.
 Every attempt is made to place late registrants on a team but placement is not guaranteed.
 Teams are formed in late August, the fall season begins the weekend following Labor Day, and the spring season begins in early April.